darcyabjones/pante/README.md

 - `docker` - Use a pre-build docker container.
 Like `singularity`.
 - `docker_indiv` - Use individual docker images which must be built locally.
 Like `singularity_indiv`.
 - `singularity_plus` - Like `singularity_plus` but with docker.

+NOTE: the docker profiles assume that running `docker` does not require `sudo`.
+To use this you'll need to configure docker for "sudo-less" operation ([instructions here](https://docs.docker.com/install/linux/linux-postinstall/)).
+If you don't like this, try singularity :)

 Available compute profiles are: